22 awesome and easy fall sensory activities that are perfect for toddlers, preschoolers, and kids!

 16. Set up Autumn Mini Discovery Boxes for your child to find and explore through.

 17. Make Dry Leaf Confetti and use it to make some fun fall crafts, from Cute and Peculiar.

-18. Bake and eat apple chips like the ones from Dream Kitchen.
+18. Bake and eat apple chips.
 Talk about how the texture and taste of the apple changes before and after cooking.
+These are soooo easy!